Compassion-focused therapy: Limitations

 Beaumont and Hollins Martin (2015) examined narrative reviews of 12 research findings that has shown use of CFT to treat and experiment with psychological outcomes in clinical populations.
 The researchers found that overall, there are improvements of mental health issues with CFT intervention, especially when combined with approaches such as cognitive behavioral therapy (CBT).

 Beaumont and Hollins Martin (2015) found a major limitation in the empirical studies are the small number of participants involved in each case.
 For instance, Gilbert and Proctor (2006) showed small reductions in depression, anxiety, self-criticism and shame, however their participant group involved only 6 members.
 The small number of participants can cause bias or facilitate a problem of generalization for the broader population.
 For instance, out of the twelve studies only two individually supported effectiveness of CFT.
 A study conducted by Lucre and Corten (2012) found CFT to be effective for treating patients with personality disorders, and another study by Heriot-Maitland et al. (2014) found that treating clients in acute inpatient settings was effective.

+Subsequently, a meta-analysis systematically examined all studies published up to 2024.
+By integrating data on 7,875 participants from 17 countries, the authors showed that CFT was effective in reducing overall negative mental health outcomes and improving compassion for self and others.
+The qualitative analysis of the studies also confirmed the need for larger-scale, higher-quality randomized controlled trials.

 Recommendations

 The findings of Beaumont and Hollins Martin (2015) recommended that the effectiveness of CFT needs further extensive research in order to fully examine reductions in mental illnesses and overall improvements in quality of life.
-This study recommends for consideration of larger samples of participants in order to ensure that CFT can be independently effective without other psychotherapy interventions involved such as CBT.
+This study and a more recent met-analysis recommend for consideration of larger samples of participants in order to ensure that CFT can be independently effective without other psychotherapy interventions involved such as CBT.